NickCody/mydream/README.md

 - Configs for server-side image generation models are in `server/config.json`
 - Default prompt is in `client/gui/main_w.py`, lame but will fix later

+keys in bashrc
+codeformer
+comment out pyqt and